maxcct/event-page/README.md

 ## Deployment

-Node.js module serve must be installed.
+Node.js module `serve` must be installed.
 Use `npm install -g serve` if necessary.

 Inside the directory containing the build folder, run `serve -s build`.

-App should now be running at localhost:5000.
+The app should now be running at localhost:5000.

 ## Technology